The Z-35 Heli-Trainer, developed by the Czech Moravan company, embarked on its maiden flight in 1960.

 Source

-All the helicopters in the World-M Starostin.
+All the Helicopters in the World-M Starostin.

-The Illustrated Encyclopaedia of Helicopters-G Apostolo.
+The Illustrated Encyclopedia of Helicopters-G Apostolo.